The Wishwall Foundation

 The Wishwall Foundation is an American nonprofit 501(c)(3) charitable organization and social community.
-The foundation makes the social impact wishes of people come true.

 History

 In 2015, Simonetta Lein established foundation to address social issues such as literacy, poverty, and women's safety while granting wishes.

 Lein established the initial Wishwall in Philadelphia during the September 2015 visit of Pope Francis.

 Programs

 The foundation collaborates with other non-profit groups that promote social integration and the defense of human rights and with companies that wish to sponsor worthy initiatives.

-Project Farm2Life by the foundation will provide free fertilizers to 35 rural farmers in 3 communities, boosting their crop yield.
-Through the project "Christmas with the Wishmaker," the foundation focussed on Christmas for vulnerable children in Nigeria.
+Through the project "Christmas with the Wishmaker," the foundation focused on Christmas for vulnerable children in Nigeria.